The massive majority of marketers aren’t psychologists.

-You should take your customer towards your highest perceived services or products step-by-step by providing great amount of value.
+You should take your customers towards your highest perceived services or products step-by-step by providing great amount of value.

-Let’s take a Dentist where he offers a FREE teeth cleaning that would attract his dream client.
+Let’s take a Dentist where he offers FREE teeth cleaning that would attract his dream client.

 Second, he offers additional value by offering Retainers.

 Third, he offers Cosmetic Surgery.

 As you know, for many dentists, they make the most money and provide the most value for their patients by offering cosmetic surgery.